 Chris Gayle (30 balls), Royal Challengers Bangalore v Pune Warriors India, 2013

 A list of records would be incomplete without the mention of ‘The Gayle-storm’.
 T20s are usually criticized that remarkable performances are quickly forgotten because of the frantic rate at which they come.
 But Chris Gayle’s momentous 175 of 66 balls is hard to forget.
-It is the fastest ever century in a T20 game and remains the highest ever score by an individual.
+It is the fastest ever centuries in Ipl t20 history and remains the highest ever score by an individual.
 Studded with 17 sixes which is a record in itself, most by any individual and 13 fours his knock was truly extraordinary.